 Measuring flare gas becomes a challenge for most flow meters.
-Ultrasonic Flow Meters are very accurate and are an effective tool to measure flare gas.
-They tolerate some condensed liquid, are not affected by gas composition and endure fluctuations in pressure and temperature.
-With this type of performance, however, come high costs ranging from $50,000-$100,000 per installation.
+Ultrasonic Flow Meters are very accurate and effective tools for measuring flare gas.
+They tolerate some condensed liquid, are not affected by gas composition, and endure fluctuations in pressure and temperature.
+However, with this type of performance come high costs ranging from $50,000-$100,000 per installation.
 The ultrasonic meter does require pressure and temperature measurement to obtain mass flow.

-Ultrasonic flow meters measure the difference in transit time of pulses that travel from a downstream transducer to the upstream transducer, compared to the time from the upstream transducer back to the downstream transducer.
+Ultrasonic flow meters measure the difference in transit time of pulses that travel from a downstream transducer to the upstream transducer compared to the time from the upstream transducer back to the downstream transducer.
 It also has the ability to determine the molecular weight of the gas by measuring the speed of sound.
-This data is then used by the flow meter to get a mass flow measurement in real time when variations in gas composition occur.
+The flow meter then uses this data to get a mass flow measurement in real-time when variations in gas composition occur.

 Averaging Pitot Tube

 Averaging Pitot Tube is a differential pressure flow measurement device.
-The instrument has limitations with gas flow measurement; especially low flow sensitivity and has limited turndown.
+The instrument has limitations with gas flow measurement, especially low flow sensitivity, and has limited turndown.
 The measurement is contingent upon achieving velocity pressure.
-At low flow rates, it is possible that there is insufficient velocity to obtain a suitable signal.
-Additionally, if there are changes in gas specific gravity, the pressure drop is impacted which creates flow measurement error.
+There may be an insufficient velocity at low flow rates to obtain a suitable signal.
+Additionally, if there are changes in gas specific gravity, the pressure drop is impacted, creating flow measurement error.

 Thermal Mass Flow Meters

-Thermal mass flow meters are suitable for measuring flare gas when gas composition is consistent and known and there is no condensation.
-Additionally, in some applications when the operator is willing to trade off lower accuracy, the TMFM can save money versus the expense of an ultrasonic flow meter.
+Thermal mass flow meters are suitable for measuring flare gas when the gas composition is consistent and known, and there is no condensation.
+Additionally, when the operator is willing to trade off lower accuracy in some applications, the TMFM can save money versus the expense of an ultrasonic flow meter.

 Principals of Thermal Mass Flow Measurement

 Thermal mass flow meters measure gas flow based on the principle of convective heat transfer.
 Either insertion style probes or in-line flow bodies support two sensors that are in contact with the gas.
-The sensors are resistance temperature detectors (RTDs), and the SAGE sensors consist of highly stable reference-grade precision matched platinum windings that are clad in a protective 316 SS sheath for industrial environments.
+The sensors are resistance temperature detectors (RTDs).
+The SAGE sensors consist of highly stable reference-grade precision-matched platinum windings clad in a protective 316 SS sheath for industrial environments.

 One of the sensors is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
-The SAGE proprietary sensor drive circuitry maintains a constant overheat between the flow sensor and the reference sensor.
-As gas flows passed the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools and energy is lost.
-The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated sensor and the reference sensor has changed.
-Within one second the circuit will replace the lost energy by heating the flow sensor so the desired overheat temperature is restored.
+The SAGE proprietary sensor drive circuitry maintains a constant overheating between the flow and reference sensors.
+As gas flows passed the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
+The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated and reference sensors has changed.
+The circuit will replace the lost energy within one second by heating the flow sensor, so the desired overheat temperature is restored.

 The power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

-One of the advantages of TMFMs is that they have no moving parts which reduce maintenance and permit their use in difficult application areas.
+One of the advantages of TMFMs is that they have no moving parts, which reduces maintenance and permits their use in difficult application areas.
 They also do not require temperature or pressure corrections to obtain mass flow and provide good overall accuracy and repeatability over a wide range of flow rates.
-This style of meter measures mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes and ducts.
+This meter style measures mass flow rather than volume and is one of the few categories of meters that can measure flow in large pipes and ducts.

 Sage Metering Difference

-SAGE provides TMFMs that are factory calibrated and configured for the specified application which provides easy installation.
-They are ready to be installed directly into the pipe without any need for field set-up and calibration.
-SAGE offers insertion as well as in-line TMFMs, with built-in flow conditioners that monitor flow rates.
+SAGE provides thermal mass flow meters that are factory calibrated and configured for the specified application, which provides easy installation.
+They are ready to be installed directly into the pipe without any need for field setup and calibration.
+SAGE offers insertion and in-line TMFMs, with built-in flow conditioners that monitor flow rates.
 These direct mass flow meters are highly accurate and repeatable and have a negligible pressure drop.

 The SAGE meter has extraordinary rangeability of at least 1000 to 1.
-Because of its low-end sensitivity and wide turndown, the SAGE TMFM can accurately measure extremely low velocity, down to 5 SFPM, making it extremely effective for measuring the low flow rates associated with normal venting, yet can also accurately measure the extremely high flows associated with upset conditions.
-In addition to the 4 – 20 mA control output of flow rate, the meters also provide pulsed outputs of consumption and Modbus compliant RS485 RTU communications.
-The meters feature bright graphical displays of flow rate, totalized flow and gas temperature, plus continuous diagnostics.
-For difficult to reach pipes, or for locations with extreme radiant heat, SAGE also offers a remote style flow meter, with up to 1000 feet of lead length compensated cable – all electronics and powering are done at the transmitter – thus, the probe or flow body simply has a terminal junction box.
+Because of its low-end sensitivity and wide turndown, the SAGE TMFM can accurately measure extremely low velocity, down to 5 SFPM, making it extremely effective for measuring the low flow rates associated with normal venting.
+Yet, it can also accurately measure the extremely high flows associated with upset conditions.
+In addition to the 4 – 20 mA control output, the meters also provide pulsed outputs of consumption and Modbus compliant RS485 RTU communications.
+The meters feature bright graphical displays of flow rate, totalized flow, gas temperature, and continuous diagnostics.
+For difficult to reach pipes or for locations with extreme radiant heat, SAGE also offers a remote style flow meter, with up to 1000 feet of lead length compensated cable – all electronics and powering are done at the transmitter – thus, the probe or flow body has a terminal junction box.

 The SAGE TMFM comes from the factory fully calibrated and can easily verify that it maintains its original factory calibration through an in-situ calibration verification.

-All SAGE meters are able to perform the in-situ calibration check as long as a “no flow” (0 SCFM) condition can be created.
+All SAGE meters can perform the in-situ calibration check as long as a “no-flow” (0 SCFM) condition can be created.
 “No flow” is easily created using an isolation valve assembly with the insertion meter style.
-Unlike other TMFMs, the SAGE In-Situ Calibration not only verifies that the unit is accurate; it also indicates that the sensor is clean.
-If the meter does not pass the calibration check the first time, in most cases simply cleaning the sensor, and re-testing will verify that the meter is accurate and hasn’t drifted or shifted.
+Unlike other TMFMs, the SAGE In-Situ Calibration verifies that the unit is accurate and indicates that the sensor is clean.
+If the meter does not pass the calibration check the first time, in most cases, simply cleaning the sensor and re-testing will verify that the meter is accurate and hasn’t drifted or shifted.

-Flaring and venting systems are used globally to burn off a waste gas, surplus gases and are also a safety means to protect process equipment, the system’s processes, and the environment.
-Flaring systems are used extensively in natural gas drilling, production, and transmission, oil drilling and refineries, chemical processing plants as well as wastewater treatment, landfills and farming operations.
+Flaring and venting systems are used globally to burn off waste gas and surplus gases.
+They are also a safety means to protect process equipment, the system’s processes, and the environment.
+Flaring systems are used extensively in natural gas drilling, production, and transmission, oil drilling and refineries, chemical processing plants, wastewater treatment, landfills, and farming operations.

-We welcome the opportunity to review your application, and to recommend the best solution to achieve your objective.
+We welcome the opportunity to review your application and recommend the best solution to achieve your objective.

 Office of Air Quality Planning and Standards, U.S. Environmental Protection Agency and RTI International (2012).
 Regulatory Impact Analysis: Petroleum Refineries New Source Performance Standards Ja.
 65.